Sauce1o9/Bausin.Bongcaron.Solana.Repository/README.md

 <a id="readme-top"></a>
-# 🚚Food Ordering and Delivery System🚚
+# 🚚OrderPhil🚚

 ## About The Project

-The Food Ordering and Delivery System is a desktop-based application that streamlines the food ordering process between customers and restaurants.
+The Food Ordering and Delivery System (OrderPhil) is a desktop-based application that streamlines the food ordering process between customers and restaurants.
 It provides a user-friendly interface where customers can browse menus and place orders, while restaurant owners can manage their menus and process orders efficiently.
 The system includes integrated payment processing to facilitate seamless transactions between all parties involved.

 ## 🙋‍♂️ Members:
 - Kent Jose F. Bausin
 - Raffy G. Solana
+-

 ## 🔨 Built With: